Frank-Devon/3d-Software-Renderer/README.md

 **What's next**
 - load model/vertex data from a file.
-- fix resizing causing object to move
 - render sides of object and apply global lighting
 - and culling and clipping

 **Bugs**
-- Moving objects outside the view frustrum can cause visual bugs.
+- Moving objects outside the view frustrum can cause visual bugs and preformance issues.
 Proper culling and clipping will fix that.
-- Resizing not properly working.

 **Build**
 - builds on linux with g++ *.cpp -g -lSDL2 -lSDL2_image -lSDL2_ttf